- Leave and Absence

 - A clear and transparent policy helps you to position yourself as a supportive employer from the outset, helping to improve relationships with employees.

 - Even if a member of staff never needs to request time off for a bereavement or to attend a funeral, just knowing you’re willing to help support them as an employer sends a reassuring message.

 - With no clear laws in place, allocating time off is at your discretion.
 At a time when emotions will be heightened, a policy helps you to manage compassionate leave requests objectively, and exercise fairness towards all your staff.

 - A policy will help you remain consistent in your treatment of all staff.
 If you’re inconsistent in your approach to offering compassionate leave, an employee may be able to raise a grievance against you.

 - Having a policy in place can help reduce any additional stress a bereaved member of staff might experience around requesting time off; the more friction you can alleviate for them at this difficult time the better.

-Compassionate leave and pay
+Leave and pay